-Data discovery is the process of collecting raw data from your various databases and systems, and converting it into a single source for instant analysis.
-Once data is converted, users can drill down to follow your train of thought.
-In today’s modern economy, data is no longer just a byproduct of business operations, rather it has become a useful asset to develop strategy and make business decisions.
+Data discovery is the process of collecting raw data from your various databases and systems and converting it into a single source for instant analysis.
+Once data is converted, CFOs and the finance team can drill down, follow a train of thought and share insights with the rest of the business.
+After another fast-paced year, business people acknowledge that up-to-data data is no longer just a byproduct of business operations, rather it's an asset.
+Data insights help develop strategy and quickly gauge the impact of decisions on business performance in real-time.

-Step one: Identify keys areas for data discovery
+Step one: Identify key areas for data discovery

 The first step to data discovery is to determine what data should be collected.
-Rather than collecting everything, collect only the data you need to implement your strategy.
+Think about what data you need to achieve your 5-year plan.
 Businesses collect so much information that they are often drowning in a sea of irrelevant data.
 This makes the monumental task of processing it nearly impossible.
-Instead, focus on your most precious assets such as customer purchasing behavior, sales data, sales rep performance, inventory and warehouse information, financials, and so on.
+Instead, focus on your most precious assets such as financials, customer purchasing behavior, sales data, sales rep performance, inventory and warehouse information, and so on.

 Step two: Streamline data into a single source of truth

 Once you know what data is important to you, streamline it into a single source of the truth.
 When data is stored in various databases and systems, the data can be fragmented, redundant, or otherwise inaccurate.
-A data analytics solution will funnel the data residing in disparate systems into a single source where it is consolidated for analysis.
+A purpose-built financial analysis, planning and reporting solution will funnel the data residing in disparate systems into a single source where it is consolidated for analysis.

 Step three: Give data to all through a self-serve solution